The Major Differences Between The

-When each installment of the Harry Potter series arrived to theaters, it seemed a contingent of militant fans would sit in the last row, taking copious notes on discrepancies between the books and the movies.
-Each detail left out of the film stung like a miniature arrow; by the movie’s end, fans would leave the theater bleeding for their favorite detail neglected by Hollywood.
+When each instalment of the Harry Potter series arrived to cinemas, it seemed a contingent of militant fans would sit in the last row, taking copious notes on discrepancies between the books and the films.
+Each detail left out of the film stung like a miniature arrow; by the film’s end, fans would leave the cinema bleeding for their favourite detail neglected by Hollywood.
 I know, because I was one of those fans.

-My days of fact-checking are over, and I won’t be approaching the differences between the book and movie versions of Call Me By Your Name with such bitterness.
+My days of fact-checking are over, and I won’t be approaching the differences between the book and film versions of Call Me By Your Name with such bitterness.
 Rather, this article is just to sate simple curiosity.
-What differences are there between the gorgeous, two hour-long movie version of Call Me By Your Name, and the gorgeous, 256-page novel version of Call Me By Your Name by André Aciman?
+What differences are there between the gorgeous, two hour-long film version of Call Me By Your Name, and the gorgeous, 256-page novel version of Call Me By Your Name by André Aciman?
 Quite a few, actually.
-Here’s a spoiler: Novel Elio is far, far more neurotic than movie Elio.
-Just know that inside Timothee Chalamet's glassy expression is a mind that's constantly reeling with an obsessive love for Armie Hammer's character, Oliver.
+Here’s a spoiler: Novel Elio is far, far more neurotic than film Elio.

 So, if you’re not going to read the book — which you should! — these are the big differences between the two works you should know.